paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-1b-archaeological-resources-protection.md

 (2) not create a risk of harm to such resources or to the site at which such resources are located.

-**(b) Request for disclosure by Governors** Notwithstanding the provisions of subsection (a) of this section, upon the written request of the Governor of any State, which request shall state—
+**(b) Request for disclosure by Governors** Notwithstanding the provisions of subsection (a), upon the written request of the Governor of any State, which request shall state—

 (1) the specific site or area for which information is sought,